-Double wakes are measured in two different wind direction cases.
+Model results are within the estimated measurement uncertainty for all scenarios.
+It can be noted, however, that larger deviations occur for the double wake situations, which are measured in two different wind direction cases.
 Large differences can be seen between these two measured profiles.
 The measurements for the 70°-78° case show large velocity deficits at low heights, even down to 7 m, while the measurements for the 18°-28° case show generally smaller wake deficits.

-4.2.
 Comparison for stable conditions